-Invited Address Session 6 - Going Behind the Obvious - The Psychotherapeutic Journey featuring Virginia M Satir, ACSW.
+Invited Address Session 6 - Part 1 - Going Behind the Obvious - The Psychotherapeutic Journey featuring Virginia M Satir, ACSW.

 With discussant Erving Polster, PhD.

 Moderated by Camillo Loriedo, MD.

 - To list the basic tenets of the presenter's approach

 - To describe therapy and its relevance to our society

 Virginia Satir, M.A., A.C.S.W.